 The Chairman then moves on to another topic.
 He is now interested in questioning Mr. Smith about polygamy and the doctrines of the church about this as found in the Book of Mormon.

 The Chairman.
 I hold in my hand the Book of Mormon.
 I should like to have you look at it to see if it is the book.
-I want you to identify the book.
+I want you to identify the book.24.
+Behold, David and Solomon truly had many wives and concubines, which things was abominable before me, saith the Lord.

 Mr. Smith. (after examining the book).
 I recognize the book.